oatlog/oatlog/doc/planning_report/main.typ

 }
 ```

+This essentially involves creating a trie of all rules after deciding their query plans.

-== Eagerly applying Rules
+== Eagerly applying rules

-#block(breakable: false, [
-Some rules can be applied as soon as something is inserted into the database, so searching the database for matches of the rule is not needed, for example:
+Rules can be removed without changing the theory semantics if other rules can be adapted to
+additionally have the effect of the first rule.
+This shows up for example when having rules that
+insert something for every instance of a sort or match on a single function.
+The following are such
+examples:

 ```
 (sort Math)
 (function Const (i64) Math)